johanseaxis/acap-native-sdk-examples/vdo-larod2/README.md

 * **app/argparse.c/h** - Implementation of argument parser, written in C.
 * **app/imageprovider.c/h** - Implementation of vdo parts, written in C.
 * **app/LICENSE** - Text file which lists all open source licensed source code distributed with the application.
-* **app/Makefile** - Makefile containing the build and link instructions for building the ACAP3 application.
+* **app/Makefile** - Makefile containing the build and link instructions for building the aACAP4 Native application.
 * **app/package.conf.cpu** - Defines the application and its configuration when building for CPU with TensorFlow Lite.
 * **app/package.conf.edgetpu** - Defines the application and its configuration when building chip and model for Google TPU.
 * **app/vdo-larod.c** - Application using larod, written in C.